tyzen9/docker-plex/README.md

 1. [Tautulli](https://docs.linuxserver.io/images/docker-tautulli/)

 ## Getting Started
 Deploy the stack into your Docker environment.
-This can be done by cloning this repository, by downloading the most recent [release](https://github.com/tyzen9/docker-insight/releases) .zip file, or just by simply copying the content of the `compose.yml` file and `sample.env` above.
+This can be done by cloning this repository, by downloading the most recent release, or just by simply copying the content of the `compose.yml` file and `sample.env` above.

 1. Make a copy of `sample.env`, and name it `.env`
 1. Set the configuration options as desired in the `compose.yaml` and `.env` files.